gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 The atom and the bucket remove different work.
 Atom identity lowers the cost of testing one candidate.
 The bucket lowers the number of candidates.
 Rare tags expose the second effect because their buckets bypass almost the whole document.
-Common tags leave more nodes to inspect, yet each node still receives the integer test.
+Common tags leave more nodes to inspect; each node receives the integer test.
 CSS selectors reuse both gains when a type selector appears in the rightmost compound or on the parent side of a combinator.

 {{< atom-index >}}

 ### One index removes an O(N²) walk

 `element.css_path()` returns a selector that locates an element from the document root, like the selector copied from browser developer tools.
-An id provides a short anchor only when it occurs once.
-The first implementation established uniqueness by scanning the document for every candidate.
+An id provides a short anchor when it occurs once.
+The first implementation established uniqueness by scanning the document for each candidate.
 Each candidate cost O(N), and pathing the document cost O(N²).
 A document with six thousand ids required 112 milliseconds.

 The first `css_path()` call now creates and caches an [open-addressed hash table](https://en.wikipedia.org/wiki/Open_addressing) that maps each id to its occurrence count.